South Coast (KwaZulu-Natal): Air

-The South Coast is served by Margate Airport which currently has scheduled weekly flights to Johannesburg operated by CemAir though many tourists also arrive from the King Shaka International Airport, north of Durban which has a wider variety of scheduled flights to other domestic destinations in South Africa as well as international destinations such as Doha, Dubai, Gaborone, Harare, Istanbul, Lusaka and Manzini.
+The South Coast is served by Margate Airport which currently has scheduled weekly flights to Johannesburg operated by CemAir though many tourists also arrive from the King Shaka International Airport, north of Durban which has a wider variety of scheduled flights to other domestic destinations in South Africa as well as international destinations such as Doha, Dubai, Gaborone, Harare, Istanbul and Manzini.

 Roads

 The South Coast is intersected by one national route, the N2 and five regional routes including the R61, R102, R603, R620 and R612.